 The Club Today

-The Bag O’Nails club has hosted world famous musicians such as Jimi Hendrix in 1966, the Beatles in 1967, the Stones, Eric Clapton, Elton John and many more.
-The current ‘façade’ and interior is a nod to its musical heyday and to the wealth of rock music legends who used to frequent the club – the ultimate celebrity hangout.
+Back in the 60s, The Bag O’Nails Club has hosted world famous musicians such as Jimi Hendrix (1966), The Beatles (1967), The Stones, Eric Clapton, Elton John and many more.
+The current ‘façade’ and interior is a nod to its musical heyday and to the wealth of rock music legends who used to frequent the club.

 We don’t like to name drop, but…